zacharytaylor-FS/nextjs-sanity-portfolio/docs/research/R3-Notes.md

 ## CodeQL

 A programming language that treats your code like data.
-Created to make it easier to analyze code and find vulnerabilities
+Created to make it easier to analyze code and find vulnerabilities.

+- Code analysis engine developed by GitHub
 - **Database**: generate CodeQl database to represent code
 - **Queries**: Use queries to find problems in the code
 - **Alerts**: Code scanning alerts on GitHub